NVIDIA/nvindex-cloud/doc/aws-ami-nvindex.md

 * Parihaka - Seismic Data - Slices
     - `./nvindex-viewer.sh —-add /opt/scenes/022-parihaka-planes/scene/scene.prj`

 Please note that some datasets require multiple nodes.
-Please refer to the sample dataset referance page [here](https://github.com/NVIDIA/nvindex-cloud/blob/master/doc/datasets.md).
+Please refer to the sample dataset [reference page](datasets.md).

 The datasets are read from the s3 bucket.